 Annual monitoring reports will be submitted to the involved parties (i.e. Applicant and regulatory agencies) during the 5-year maintenance and monitoring period of the Restoration Project.
 Annual reports outlining the results of the vegetation community monitoring will be submitted in the first month of each calendar year.
 The monitoring reports will describe the existing conditions of the project areas derived from qualitative field observations and quantitative vegetation data collection.
-The reports will provide a comparison of annual success criteria with field conditions, identify all shortcomings of the Project.
+The reports will provide a comparison of annual success criteria with field conditions, identify all shortcomings of the Project, and recommend remedial measures necessary for the successful completion of the Restoration Project.
 Each yearly report will provide a summary of the accumulated data.
 Annual reports will also include the following: